-For Introduction to Anthropology 2020 we read Tim Ingold, “On Taking Others Seriously” (1-25) in Anthropology: Why It Matters.
-I asked students to send me favorite sentences by e-mail or leave them in the Disqus comment section below, and I’ve tried to incorporate those favorite sentences in this summary.
+For several years in Introduction to Anthropology I assigned Tim Ingold’s Anthropology: Why It Matters.
+This page is a summary of chapter 1, “On Taking Others Seriously.”
+I asked students to send me favorite sentences by e-mail or leave them in the Disqus comment section, and I tried to incorporate those favorite sentences in the summary.

 finding our way around the ruins

-I would like to begin with some observations continuing from the previous class and the textbook chapter in Muckle and González, “Anthropology and Sustainability.”
+I tried to begin with some observations continuing from the previous class and the Through the Lens of Anthropology chapter, “Anthropology and Sustainability” (note: link is to the 3rd edition, but page numbers and quotes for this class are to the 2nd edition).
 In that class, I noted that our current trajectory does not seem sustainable.
 Rather than bring wealth to all, industrial exploitation has resulted in the ruins of mines, plantations, and industry (Muckle and González, 332-333).
 Similarly to Muckle and González discussing human impacts on water and the biosphere, Ingold notes that industrial production and fossil fuels are

 affecting the world’s climate, increasing the probability of potentially catastrophic events, and in many regions shortages of water and other necessities of life have sparked genocidal conflicts.
 The world remains in the grip of a system of production, distribution and consumption that, while grotesquely enriching a few, has not only left countless millions of people surplus to requirements, condemned to chronic insecurity, poverty and disease, but also wreaked environmental destruction on an unprecedented scale, rendering many regions uninhabitable and clogging lands and oceans with indestructible and hazardous waste.
 (Ingold, 5)